eve-autonomy/delivery_reservation_lamp_manager/README.md

 # Lamp manager for delivery reservation

 ## Overview
-By changing the lighting pattern of the lamp, this node notifies senders of the on-demand delivery reservation status.
+By changing lighting pattern of the lamp, this node notifies surrounding workers of on-demand delivery reservation status through `/dio_ros_driver`.

 The lighting pattern is defined as follows.
 <table>